UKCloud/ukcloud-vpn/README.md

-#Skyscape IPSec VPN Configuration Tool
+#UKCloud IPSec VPN Configuration Tool

-This command line tool allows Skyscape customers using vShield Edge firewalls to configure IPSec tunnels using a configuration file written in "YAML"
+This command line tool allows UKCloud customers using vShield Edge firewalls to configure IPSec tunnels using a configuration file written in "YAML"
 For more information on YAML and it's syntax see: https://en.wikipedia.org/wiki/YAML